 Cons:

-- Lower Brand Quality: Ads may sometimes promote low-tier or irrelevant offers, which can reduce trust among readers.
+- Lower Brand Quality: Ads may promote low-tier or irrelevant offers, reducing reader trust.

-- User Experience Concerns: Formats like pop-ups or interstitials can frustrate readers if overused.
+- User Experience Concerns: Formats such as pop-ups and interstitials can frustrate readers when overused.

 - Not Ideal for Premium Blogs: High-end hospitality blogs focused on luxury travel may not find PropellerAds’ advertisers appealing.